Bilingual Mobile Facilitator

 - Maintain Mobile Tour email account calendar

 - Take initiative and proactively problem solve issues that arise with direction from the Associate Manager(s)

 - Perform other duties to support the Mobile department, as assigned

 - Fluency in Spanish, both orally and in writing

 - High school diploma or equivalency plus 3 years of relevant professional experience, OR college degree plus 1 year of relevant professional work experience

 - At least one (1) year of experience working with diverse communities in a volunteer or professional setting

-- Driving proficiency and a valid driver’s license
+- Excellent driving skills and a valid driver's license

 - Ability to work evenings and weekends, and to be ‘on the road’ for periods of up to 4 months at a time

 - Ability and desire to provide excellent customer service